NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 Should complete the speaking calculator functionality
 ###### Madhupriya Gundeti
 Need to prepare for midterm presentation and need to implement the Amazon RDS functionalities.

+###### Naina Sahiri
+Installed amazon RDS, created a database, exploring amazon RDS features and trying to connect the database